ExpresspaySa/expresspay-ios-sdk-framework/README.md

 ## Setup

-Add to the `Podfile`:
+Installing as a pod dependency add to `Podfile`:

 ```
-pod 'ExpressPaySDK' #Note: Currently adding ExpressPaySDK as pod dependency is not available)
+pod 'ExpressPaySDK' # Note: Currently adding ExpressPaySDK as pod dependency is not available)
 ```

 Latest version is: ![](https://cocoapod-badges.herokuapp.com/v/ExpressPaySDK/badge.png)